SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/reports.md

 1. Go to the **Reports** tab in the **Options** screen.
 2. Double-click the standard report you want to edit.
-3. In the **Edit report** dialog, edit the name and description.
+3. In the dialog, edit the name and description.
 You cannot edit the report type.
 4. Check the **Published** checkbox to make the report available to users.
 5. Click **Save**.